 Claude Code Operational Patterns

-The handful of Claude Code features that quietly turn a useful coding assistant into a real engineering teammate — plan mode, slash commands, hooks, subagents.
+The handful of Claude Code features that quietly turn a useful coding assistant into a real engineering teammate.
+Plan mode, slash commands, hooks, subagents, MCP servers, headless mode, managed settings, Skills, and Plugins.

 There's a version of Claude Code that's "AI autocomplete with a chat window."
-There's another version where it's a junior engineer who knows your codebase, follows your conventions, and asks before doing anything dangerous.
-The difference is roughly five configuration choices.
+There's another version where it's a junior engineer who knows your codebase, follows your conventions, and asks before doing anything dangerous, and a third version where it's infrastructure other systems and other engineers can rely on without you in the room.
+The difference is roughly eight configuration choices.

 1. Plan mode for anything non-trivial